ofeige/vagrant-rest/README.md

  ```
  vagrant plugin install vagrant-hostmanager
  vagrant plugin install vagrant-cachier
+ vagrant plugin install vagrant-winnfsd # only for Windows
  ```

  Hostmaster is needed to add/remove entries in your local /etc/hosts file.
 To support development domains